Dikzamen/dbd_bloodweb_python/README.md

  Run main.py when you want to spend bloodpoints.
 When you want to stop, hold your mouse in top left corner for several seconds or Alt-Tab and stop execution.

+ Known issues:
+    1) Some Nemesis addons have very much white pixels inside circle so there are issues with determination of their quality.